ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Pre-Establishment Phase, i.e., before calling Initiate() on this connection, as described in {{transport-params}}.
 Specifically, Protocol Selection and Path Selection Properties MUST be specified during Pre-Establishment, as protocol and path selection occur during connection establishment.
-Protocol Properties, which express specific configuration of a transport protocol, and Application Intents can be specified either during pre-establishment or later in the lifetime of a connection.
+Protocol Parameters, which express specific configuration of a transport protocol, and Application Intents can be specified either during pre-establishment or later in the lifetime of a connection.
 Note that it is beneficial to set these properties as early as possible, so the transport system can use them to optimize.
-An application may also specify Send Properties per individual Content, as specified in {{send-props}}.
+An application may also specify Send Properties per individual Content, as specified in {{send-params}}.

 An application may query the Transport Parameters that were specified for a connection at all times.
 Additionally, an application may query the Transport